g1sbi/tap-in/documentation/GAME_GUIDE.md

 # Tap In - Game Guide

-## How to Play
+## Platform Overview

+Tap In is a multi-game party platform supporting 2-8 players.
+This guide covers the platform's core features and provides detailed rules for Dice Rush, the first available mini-game.

+## Platform Features

+- **Simple Room System**: Create or join games with 6-digit codes
+- **Multiple Games**: Choose from a growing library of party games
+- **Real-time Multiplayer**: Seamless peer-to-peer gameplay
+- **Neutral Interface**: Clean, modern UI that adapts to any game

+---

+# Dice Rush

-Tap In is a party game platform featuring multiple mini-games.
-This guide covers the Dice Rush game - a fast-paced, simultaneous multiplayer betting game where you and your opponent predict whether the next dice roll will be higher or lower than the current one.
+A fast-paced, simultaneous multiplayer betting game where you and your opponent predict whether the next dice roll will be higher or lower than the current one.

 ## Getting Started

-### Setting Up a Game
+### Creating or Joining a Room

-1. **Host a Game**
+1. **Create a Room** (Host)
-   - Tap "HOST GAME" on the home screen
+   - Tap "CREATE ROOM" on the home screen
+   - Enter your name in the modal
    - You'll receive a 6-digit room code
-   - Share this code with your opponent
+   - Share this code with your friends

-2. **Join a Game**
+2. **Join a Room** (Guest)
    - Enter the 6-digit room code on the home screen
-   - Tap "JOIN GAME"
+   - Tap "JOIN ROOM"
+   - Enter your name in the modal
-   - Wait for the host to start
+   - Wait in the lobby for the host

-3. **Starting the Game**
+3. **Select a Game**
-   - Once both players are connected, a 3-second countdown begins
+   - In the lobby, browse available games
+   - Host selects which game to play
+   - All players mark themselves as ready
-   - The game starts automatically after the countdown
+   - Host starts the game when ready

 ## Gameplay Overview